KaiDrange/Axoloti-Block/README.md

 # Axoloti-Block
 Axoloti hardware synth for the Roli Blocks system

-It has:
-3D printed axoloti enclosure with an acrylic laser cut front panel Battery power
-Five potmeters
-Four pushbuttons
-CME Widi Bud for Bluetooth midi to/from the Roli Blocks
+It consists of a 3D printed axoloti enclosure with an acrylic laser cut front panel, battery power, five potmeters, four pushbuttons and use a CME Widi Bud for Bluetooth midi to/from the Roli Blocks